Distributionally Robust Optimization with Moment Ambiguity Sets: Introduction

-In applications, the ambiguity set $\mathcal{M}$ is often moment-based or discrepancy-based.
-For the moment-based ambiguity, the set $\mc{M}$ is specified by the first, second or higher order moments \cite{ZChenDROica2019,DelageYeDRO,HanasuantoDRO,LasserreMixAmbiguity}.
-For instance, the Markov ambiguity set is given by expectations \cite{WiesemannConvexDRO}.
-Higher order moments are also often used \cite{ZChenDROica2019, GaussianMixModelTensor}.
-Popular examples of discrepancy-based ambiguity are the $\phi$-divergence ambiguity sets \cite{BenTaiRSO2013} and the Wasserstein ambiguity sets \cite{PflugAmbiguity}.
-When the ambiguity set is given by moment uncertainties, the problem (\ref{md:ecDRPO}) is called the distributionally robust optimization of moment (DROM).
-Recently, DROM is studied in \cite{KlerkDROpolydense,DataDrivenPolyDRO} when the density functions are given by polynomials.
+The problem (\ref{md:ecDRPO}) equipped with the above ambiguity set is called the distributionally robust optimization of moment (DROM).
+When all the defining functions are polynomials, the DROM is an important class of distributionally robust optimization.
+It has broad applications.
 Polynomial and moment optimization are studied extensively \cite{JLasserrePolyMoment,LaurentSOSmom2009,JNieFlatTruncation,JNieLinearOptMoment}.
+This paper studies how to solve DROM in the form \reff{md:ecDRPO} by using Moment and SOS relaxations (see the preliminary section for a brief review of them).
+Currently, there exists relatively few work on this topic.

-This paper studies how to solve DROM in the form \reff{md:ecDRPO} by using Moment-SOS relaxations.
-Currently there exists relatively less work on this topic.
+Solving DROM is of broad interests recently.
+It is studied in \cite{KlerkDROpolydense,DataDrivenPolyDRO} when the density functions are given by polynomials.
+Polynomial and moment optimization are studied extensively \cite{JLasserrePolyMoment,LaurentSOSmom2009,JNieFlatTruncation,JNieLinearOptMoment}.
+In this paper, we study how to solve DROM in the form \reff{md:ecDRPO} by using Moment-SOS relaxations.
+Currently, there exists relatively less work on this topic.

 We remark that the distributionally robust min-max optimization \be \min_{x\in X}\,\max_{\mu\in\mathcal{\mathcal{M}}}\mathbb{E}_{\mu}[F(x,\xi)] \ee is a special case of the distributionally robust optimization in the form (\ref{md:ecDRPO}).
 Assume each $\mu\in\mathcal{M}$ is a probability measure (i.e., $\mathbb{E}_{\mu}[1] = 1$), then the min-max optimization \reff{md:minmax} is equivalent to \be \min_{(x, x_0) \in X \times \re}\, x_0 \quad \st\quad \inf_{\mu\in\mathcal{M}}\mathbb{E}_{\mu}[x_0 -F(x,\xi)]\ge 0 . \ee This is a distributionally robust optimization problem in the form (\ref{md:ecDRPO}).